 Serve in Style: Cut the crispy chicken into slender fingers, lay them on a plate, and give them a generous drizzle of your freshly made lemon sauce.
 Let every bite be a mix of crispiness and tangy delight!

-Pro Tip: If you find the sauce isn't thick enough, combine 1 tablespoon of cornflour with 2 tablespoon of water and whisk and add to the sauce.
+Pro Tip: If you find the sauce isn’t thick enough, combine 1 tbsp of cornflour with 2 tbsp of water and whisk and add to the sauce.

 Slice the chicken into fingers, drizzle the lemon sauce over the top, and then serve.